 Humans have fought since immemorial times, rarely for fun, more often for superiority; rarely friendly, more often to death.
 So, no wonder, fighting techniques has been perfecting, particularly unarmed hand-to-hand combat.
-Eventually, an universal combat sport of no hold barred fighting came into existence.
+Eventually, an universal combat sport of 'no-hold barred' fighting came into existence.
 It has different names but the idea is to fight to the end, to submission using almast all imaginable techniques.

-This is a full contact combat sport that allows the use of both striking techniques (including usage of knees and elbows) and grappling techniques (including chokes and painful moves) - both standing and on the ground.
+'No-hold barred' fighting is the full contact combat sport that allows the use of both striking techniques (including usage of knees and elbows) and grappling techniques (including chokes and painful moves) - both standing and on the ground.
 The sport includes variety of hand-to-hand combat techniques available in the world.
-Nowadays, the common used name is Mixed Martial Arts (MMA)..
+Nowadays, the common used name is Mixed Martial Arts (MMA).

 The main concept of this universal combat style is the submission principle – to subdue an opponent forcing him or her to give in – by any means.
 The sports focus on obtaining submission using submission holds.
 Usually, a match is stopped at the moment when one of the fighters is virtually able to kill another one.

 The roots of modern mixed martial arts can be traced back to the ancient Olympic combat sport of Pankration as well as to Chinese sport Sanshou (Sanda) and Japanese martial art Jiu-Jitsu.

 Various mixed style contests also took place throughout Europe, Japan and the Pacific Rim during the early 1900s.
 The combat sport of Vale Tudo that had developed in Brazil from the 1920s was brought to the United States by the Gracie family in 1993 with the founding of the Ultimate Fighting Championship (UFC), which is currently the largest MMA promotion company worldwide.
 Prior to the UFC, professional MMA events had also been held in Japan by Shooto since 1989.